scratchese/markdeck/readme.md

 ## Highlights

 - zero configuration, inspired by [nextjs](https://github.com/zeit/next.js)
-- just markdown
+- SEO ready for every single slide
 - blazing fast
 - no tutorials, only [demo](https://github.com/amazingandyyy/markdeck/tree/master/demo)
-- force you to focus on content, not fancy animation or layouts.
+- force you to focus on content, not the fancy animation or layouts

 ## Usage